-Right-click a channel, in the Stage Tree, to open the channel context menu (see also Working with Channels in the Stage Tree).
+Right-click a channel, in the Stage Tree, to open the channel context menu (see also Channels).

 - Rename: Not available. - Delete [Channel]: Deletes a channel (see To Delete a Channel). - Split/Unsplit Channel: View or close a Transformation Channel parameters.